 When the application period is open:

-- Choose up to 12 schools that you’d like your child to attend.
+- Choose up to 12 kindergarten programs that you’d like your child to attend.

 - Add these programs to their kindergarten application.